a1k0n/tt08-vgademo/docs/info.md

 Sound is generated using a 16-bit sigma-delta DAC on io7 from an internal 3-channel synth (triangle, noise, and square waves).

-I will add more info here after the deadline passes, as the demo is in flux and hard to explain :)
+I will add more info here after the deadline passes, as the demo is in flux as I try to fit effects into 2 tiles...

 ## How to test